ovflowd/raise/README.md

 UIoT RAISe
 ----------

-RAISe is an <b>Internet of Things</b> open middleware.
+**RAISe** is an *Internet of Things* open middleware.
 Made to handle and store knowledge and be a restful service layer for IoT applications, clients and devices.

+### What the word means?

+**RAISe** is an acronym for *RESTful API for Internet of Things Services*.
+In terms, RAISe it's abstract and generic and can handle data, knowledge and information for any type of architecture that you may use, require, create or contribute.

+### Go deep!

+In fact, **RAISe** it's a knowledge layer, in other words, a middleware for the *Internet of Things*, we can actually call it as an surface too.

+The *API's* of **RAISe** are really simple, you can search more about what each *actor*, *component*, *api* and *entities* of **RAISe** on this [link](wiki/entities) of our wiki page.
+You also can read the papers related to the **RAISe** architecture and approaches, our went to our [academics repository](https://github.com/uiot/academics) and learn/read more about the **UIoT** architecture, papers, power-points and other related academic stuff.

-<b>RAISe</b> is open source, and maintained by the [Universal Internet of Things](https://uiot.org) open source project and the [University of Brasília](http://www.unb.br).
+**RAISe** is open source, and maintained by the [Universal Internet of Things](https://uiot.org) open source project and the [University of Brasília](http://www.unb.br).

 You can read more about the architecture and about <b>RAISe</b> by accessing our [Wiki](wiki).